ThierryM1212/SAFEW/README.md

 v0.7.2
 - update the node address used by the dApp connector immediately whenever updated
 - Add the node version, the indexed height and the current height in the node table.
 Add the current node in the list.
+- Display the number of boxes and the time until storage rent per wallet and per address

 v0.7.1
 - remove explorer dependency, use the configured node to fetch wallet content and send the transactions